peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note16>(16)</sup> Using two or more PRNG designs can reduce correlation risks due to a particular PRNG's design.
 For further discussion and an example of a PRNG combining two different PRNG designs, see Agner Fog, "[**Pseudo-Random Number Generators for Vector Processors and Multicore Processors**](http://digitalcommons.wayne.edu/jmasm/vol14/iss1/23)", _Journal of Modern Applied Statistical Methods_ 14(1), article 23 (2015).</small>

 <small><sup id=Note17>(17)</sup> Besides the seed, other things are hashed that together serve as a _domain separation tag_ (see, e.g., the work-in-progress document "draft-irtf-cfrg-hash-to-curve").
+Note the following:
-Note that in general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_), but this risk decreases the more seeds the PRNG admits (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
-M. O'Neill (in "Developing a seed_seq Alternative", Apr.
+- In general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_) or that a seed not allowed by the PRNG is produced (a "rejection risk"), but this risk decreases the more seeds the PRNG admits (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+- M. O'Neill (in "Developing a seed_seq Alternative", Apr.
 30, 2015) developed hash functions (`seed_seq_fe`) that are designed to avoid collisions if possible, and otherwise to reduce collision bias.
+For example, `seed_seq_fe128` hashes 128-bit seeds to 128-bit or longer unique values.
+- An application can handle a rejected seed by hashing with a different value or by using a backup seed instead, depending on how tolerant the application is to bias.
-For example, if the PRNG admits up to 128-bit seeds, an application can use `seed_seq_fe128` to hash sequentially assigned 128-bit seeds in each process without worrying about collisions.
-See also Matsumoto, M., et al., "Common defects in initialization of pseudorandom number generators", _Transactions on Modeling and Computer Simulation_ 17(4), Sep.
+- See also Matsumoto, M., et al., "Common defects in initialization of pseudorandom number generators", _Transactions on Modeling and Computer Simulation_ 17(4), Sep.
 2007.</small>

 <small><sup id=Note18>(18)</sup> Using the similar `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).</small>